TheRayquaza/therayquaza.github.io/site/machine_learning/decision_tree/decision_tree.md

 $$ J(k, t_k) = \sum_{i=1}^{n} \frac{m_i}{m} I_i $$

+## Assumption

+- Assumes that the data can be split into homogeneous regions based on the values of the independent variables
+- Assumes that the relationships between the independent variables and the dependent variable are non-linear

 ## Why is it an explainable model ?

 By design, inner rules from decision trees can be extracted.